CecileBeust/PA_Communities/_03_Cluster_Communities/README.md

 ## Files

-* ```cluster_communities.py```: Python script containing functions to compute pairwise Jaccard indices between communities and perform the clustering of communities.
+* ```cluster_communities.py```: Python script containing functions to compute pairwise Jaccard indices between communities, build a Jaccard index distance matrix and perform the clustering of communities based on the distance matrix.

 * ```analyse_genes_in_clusters.py```: Python script containing functions to analyse the genes inside clusters of communities.